dr-jam/Ensemble-Assignment/README.md

 # Ensemble Assignment

 You goal is to make a character-centric interactive short story using CiF/Ensemble.
-The output can be textual, graphical, or a blend (see the *Lovers and Rivals* example project*).
+The output can be textual, graphical, or a blend (see the *Lovers and Rivals* example project).
 The project in the graded folder of the master branch will be assessed.

+## Repository Structure ##

+*doc* - The documentation that includes a description of the cif.js API and a guided tour on how to set up a project.
+*exampleSchemata* - Examples of authored content.
+*graded* - This is where you should put your project.
+*sampleEmptyProject* - A skeleton project that could be a useful base for your work.
+*sampleGame* - Contains a demo game called "Lovers and Rivals"

 ## Constraints ##